After the pandemic and the extraordinary efforts at cleanliness, disinfection, and safety, will my stay be as good as before?

 Some of my clients think I have a crystal ball.
 They ask what happens after the pandemic.
 But as I write this, I fully understand that travel agents don’t have any magic insight into this coronavirus pandemic.

 Remember “15 days to slow the spread?”
-That was about two months ago.
+That was half-a-year ago.
 And we were warned, “This can all change rapidly.”
 It certainly did.

 Airline travel scares me less